handwrittenjello/onecall/README.md

 		header: "Current Weather",
 		classes: "current weather",
 		config: {
-			// you cand skip these options, they are true by default
+			// you cand skip these settings if they are by default
 			lat: "",		// your location latitude,
 			lon: "",		// your location longitude,
 			location: "",		// your location,